Queensland, Maryland

 Queensland is a census-designated place south of Upper Marlboro in Prince George's County, Maryland, United States.
 The population of the CDP was 2,191 at the 2020 census.
 It was formerly known as Queenland until 2014 when its name was changed to Queensland and a small portion of its geography was transferred to Upper Marlboro.

 Geography

 According to the U.S. Census Bureau as of 2010, Queenland has a total area of 12.6 sqkm, of which 0.03 sqkm, or 0.26%, is water.

 The CDP is bordered to the north by Maryland Route 4, to the south and east by U.S. Route 301, and to the west by Marlboro Pike and South Osborne Road.
 The CDPs of Westphalia, Marlboro Village, and Brock Hall border Queensland to the north, Croom is to the southeast, Marlton is to the south, and Rosaryville is to the southwest.

 Demographics

+Queensland first appeared as a census designated place in the 2010 U.S. census under the name Queenland formed out of part of the deleted Greater Upper Marlboro CDP; it was renamed as Queensland for the 2020 U.S. census.

 2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.